 You’ve just said ‘yes,’ and now it’s time to start planning the wedding you’ve secretly had a Pinterest board for since you were 17.
 But those euphoric feelings of finally being able to research wedding venues and honeymoon spots to your hearts content start leaking away when you realise one thing: how much it’s going to cost you.

 The average Australian wedding costs a hefty $36,200 – not small change in anyone’s bank balance.
-And when it comes down to starting your wedded life with a house deposit or a mountain of debt, it can be pretty tempting to just run away to the registry office.
+And when it comes down to starting your married life with a large wedding loan, it can be pretty tempting to just run away to the registry office.
 But before you go planning how to break it to your parents that there won’t be a big white wedding, here’s where to save some dosh for that honeymoon with a few budget wedding ideas.

 The first thing you book is also the most expensive, especially if your ideal reception is a 3 course sit down dinner for a few hundred people.
 Avoid any potential hidden costs by choosing a budget wedding venue in Brisbane that provides clear minimum spends, or if there are none, be sure to clearly state your budget in your initial enquiry.